 Family Beach Holiday Tips for Phuket

-Phuket, Thailand, is an ideal holiday destination for travelers searching for an exotic tropical location in which to enjoy sun drenched beaches and stunnning resorts.
+Phuket, Thailand, is an ideal holiday destination for travellers searching for an exotic tropical location in which to enjoy sun drenched beaches and stunning resorts.
 Found in Southern Thailand, the island faces the lovely western coastline of the Andaman Sea and has a long and interesting history dating back to 1020 A.D.

 Phuket's famous beaches draw a high number of tourists each year.
 Some of the most popular beaches in Phuket include Patong, Nai Harn, Rawai, Karon and Kata.
 Featuring clear, turquoise water and pristine, white sand, few beaches in the world can compete with those on the outstanding island of Phuket.

 Aleenta Phuket Resort & Spa, is a five-star family friendly resort which is a mere 20 minutes from the international airport in Phuket and is conveniently located near virtually all major attractions on the island, the lovely Bay of Phang Nga and the Blue Canyon Golf Course are located within a short distance from the Resort.
 Situated on the Andaman Sea, guests can also view a remarkable sunset each evening.

 Aleenta Resort offers comfort, luxury and privacy.
 All villas or luxury suites and feature the perfect level of privacy for each guest.
 Visitors can choose from modest sized suites, five-bedroom Grand Villas and virtually anything in between.

 State of the Art Amenities

 The Resort boasts three on-site restaurants, a wellness spa and a kid's concierge.
 If guests choose to indulge in spa services or mom and dad want to dine alone, the establishment offers free babysitting service.